 argwhichever

-argwhichever, process
+argwhichever, function

-def nosort process argwhichever() : boolean
+def nosort process argwhichever(): boolean

-def process argwhichever(b: boolean) : boolean
+def process argwhichever(b: boolean): boolean

-b: The boolean condition to check against.
+b: the boolean condition used to constrain selection.

 Examples